-Gouache is a watercolor paint that is opaque rather than transparent.
-This gives gouache more functional latitude than pure watercolor, and has more in common with acrylic or oil paints in some ways.
-In Paquette’s signature format for gouache painting, these works are all remarkably small, usually no more than two to four inches in any direction.
-The story behind these small works – as well as the history of gouache itself – is told in the essay by curator and art historian Sally E. Mansfield in the book, Thomas Paquette | Gouaches.
-(Includes gouaches from 1991-2006.)
-Buy it on Amazon or Eyeful Press.
+The story behind these small works – as well as the history of gouache paint itself – is told in the essay by curator and art historian Sally E. Mansfield in the book, Thomas Paquette | Gouaches.
+You can buy it on Amazon or Eyeful Press.